-\cite{Czekaj2014} adopted a spatial resolution of 0.8 arcsec according to the resolution of Tycho-2 catalogue, in the mentioned work it was noted that most of the simulated binaries have angular separation smaller than 0.5 arcsec.
-The Cepheid catalogues used here could have worse resolution than Tycho-2, thus the distribution of the simulated angular separation allows us to adopt the same 0.8 arcsec resolution for the Cepheids without compromising the total number of star counts.
+\cite{Czekaj2014} adopted a spatial resolution of 0.8 arcsec according to the resolution of Tycho-2 catalogue.
+In the cited work, it was noted that most of the simulated binaries have angular separation smaller than 0.5 arcsec.
+The Cepheid catalogues used here could have worse resolutions than Tycho-2, thus the distribution of the simulated angular separation enables us to adopt the same 0.8 arcsec resolution for the Cepheids without compromising the total number of star counts.